Schema Markup for SEO: The 2026 Practical Guide to Rich Results

 Conclusion: Your First Move

 Pick one high-traffic page—your most popular blog post or a key service page.
-Add a focused JSON-LD block (like the Article/FAQ example above).
-Validate it, publish, and check Search Console in two weeks.
+Add a focused JSON-LD block, validate it, publish, and check Search Console in two weeks.

 Share This Blog